freeCodeCamp/guide/src/pages/articles/python/python-decorators/index.md

 > ### Python's Decorator Syntax

-Python makes creating and using decorators a bit cleaner and nicer for the programmer through some [syntactic sugar](http://en.wikipedia.org/wiki/Syntactic_sugar) To decorate get_text we don't have to get_text = p_decorator(get_text) There is a neat shortcut for that, which is to mention the name of the decorating function before the function to be decorated.
+Python makes creating and using decorators a bit cleaner and nicer for the programmer through some <a href='http://en.wikipedia.org/wiki/Syntactic_sugar' target='_blank' rel='nofollow'>syntactic sugar</a> To decorate get_text we don't have to get_text = p_decorator(get_text) There is a neat shortcut for that, which is to mention the name of the decorating function before the function to be decorated.
 The name of the decorator should be perpended with an @ symbol.

     def p_decorate(func):
        def func_wrapper(name):